Working Together: Our Stories

 © Parks Canada

 The program draws thousands of First Nation people who might not otherwise visit a site administered by Parks Canada.
 Many feel a special connection to the place where 6,500 to 8,000 recipients can personally collect their $5.00 annuity.
 They are welcomed by opening ceremonies that include a blessing by elders.
 A few days prior, Parks Canada and Indian and Northern Affairs Canada staff present an information and training session to government employees who will pay treaty, as well as to local tenants and neighbours.
-A display provides the opportunity to learn about the Aboriginal history of The Forks, treaty payments and the commitment by Parks Canada to relate the story of Treaty No. 1.
+A display provides the opportunity to learn about the Indigenous history of The Forks, treaty payments and the commitment by Parks Canada to relate the story of Treaty No. 1.

 York Factory National Historic Site, located eight kilometres from the mouth of Hudson Bay on Hayes River, was a Hudson Bay Company (HBC) trading post at the centre of the fur trade for 200 years.
 It was known as "Kichewaskahikun" or the Great House by the Cree, many of whom lived and worked there as tradesmen, tripmen and labourers.
 When its massive Depot doors that had seen decades of trade goods pass through were closed for the last time in 1957, the Cree who still lived there relocated to York Landing, Bird, Shamattawa and Churchill in northern Manitoba.
 In 2006, York Factory First Nation and the Fox Lake Cree Nation (also York Factory descendants) approached Parks Canada about organizing a biannual homecoming at York Factory National Historic Site.
-The York Factory Heritage Gatherings10 in 2008 and 2010 gave Aboriginal partners an opportunity to reconnect with a place that has strong ties to their cultural heritage and established a setting for elders to pass along the connection to this important place to the next generation of York Factory descendents - their children and grandchildren.
+The York Factory Heritage Gatherings10 in 2008 and 2010 gave Indigenous partners an opportunity to reconnect with a place that has strong ties to their cultural heritage and established a setting for elders to pass along the connection to this important place to the next generation of York Factory descendents - their children and grandchildren.
 Parks Canada learned about the historical operations of York Factory from the oral histories and recollections of the elders who were returning to the site for the first time in years.
 New interpretive signage focussing on the role of the Cree at York Factory was added to the site.

 Welcoming Visitors Together